In: Outdoors13 Aug 2015

-(map) Lake Travis may be low, but this old-school Texas swimming hole is always full of cool, clear water.
-The perfect way to cool off on a hot July Fourth weekend!
+(map) Lake Travis may be low at times, but this old-school Texas swimming hole is always full of cool, clear water.
+The perfect way to cool off on a hot weekend!
 Drive through an old-fashioned gate and then down a meandering dirt road that winds through huge oak trees.
 The Krause (pronounced Krow-see) family has owned this idyllic spot for over 50 years.
 Hugh Krause said his dad built the spring-fed swimming pool back in ’62, “then just kept adding on.”

 You walk down a hill to get to the swimming pool, then a little farther down the hill to get to the actual springs.

 The springs have everything you could want: natural rock formations to lounge on, a waterfall cascading into the cool water, a rope swing, even a cypress-tree-covered island to float your beer cooler around.
 Hugh Krause says some of these cypress trees are 1,000 years old.

 Back at the top, there’s a beautiful butterfly garden with paths through purple coneflower, daisies, cannas, and ornamental grasses.

 Enormous six-foot wind chimes clang in the breeze by a fern grotto.
 Everywhere there are fountains, benches, stone tables and chairs, urns and garden statues of bunnies and squirrels.